-What Are We Doing?
+What We Are Doing.

-In response to the incident, we have taken steps to help prevent a similar incident in the future including implementing additional security safeguards.
-In an abundance of caution, we are offering you a complimentary one-year membership to credit monitoring and identity theft protection services through IDX.
-IDX identity protection services includes 12 months of credit and CyberScan monitoring, a \$1,000,000 insurance reimbursement policy, and fully managed identity theft recovery services.
-Please note the deadline to enroll is January 27, 2021.
+Security measures have been taken to strengthen our network against similar incidents in the future.
+Additionally, we have arranged for you to receive a complimentary one-year membership to identity monitoring services through IDX.
+IDX identity protection services include: one year of credit and CyberScan monitoring, a \$1,000,000 insurance reimbursement policy, and fully managed identity theft recovery services.
+To enroll: